Hands on: Hands on: iPhone 11 review

 But enough about how this bump looks - what does it actually do?
 Well, two sensors live in there, both 12MP.
 However, this time around it’s the standard lens plus an ultra-wide angle lens, enabling you to pull back to see more of a scene, with an instant visual suggestion to do so:

+The Neural Engine of the high-power A13 Bionic chipset is then able to think through what it's looking at and choose the best pixel from each shot - meaning you've got a camera that's the equivalent of 'mad science', according to Apple.

+The night mode alterations we impressive in our demo - when in a lower-brightness moment, users will be told to hold the phone steady for a 1-3 seconds, and the phone will take a night shot that seemed to really be bright in the demos we saw - we're looking forward to seeing how that compares to the likes of the Google Pixel 3 and Samsung Galaxy S10 in our review.

-You can still capture background blur shots of course, with improved masking to produce ‘studio-quality' portraits.
+You can still capture background blur shots of course using portrait mode, with improved masking to produce 'studio-quality' portraits.

-The quality of the images we took was impressive, although we couldn’t test the camera hard in low-light settings, which is a real test for today’s high-end smartphones.
-Apple is touting its night mode for such situations, and the test images they had for us to see looked good indeed.

 The front-facing camera has been improved too - the sensor has been upgraded to 12MP to facilitate wider-angle pics when you rotate the phone to landscape, and you can shoot slow-motion selfies as well (which Apple is infuriatingly calling Slofies).